Skip to main content

 How to calculate your due date

 Want to calculate your due date yourself?
-It's simple—just take the date of your last menstrual period and add 40 weeks (280 days).
+It's simple—just take the date of the first day of your LMP and add 40 weeks (280 days).
 For example, if that date were Jan.
 1, your due date would be 40 weeks later on Oct.
 8.

 You can also use this due date calculator.